This article is about the Jewish religion. For consideration of ethnic, historic and cultural aspects of the Jewish identity, see Jews.

 Coroner and Inquest Jury Verdict: The Coroner Approved the Unanimous Finding of the Inquest Jury

-The Coroner and his Inquest Jury of six jurymen together voted unanimously 7 to 0 recommending Leo M. Frank be bound over for murder and investigated further by a Grand Jury of 23 men which ironically included 4 Jews.
+The coroner and his inquest jury of six men together voted unanimously 7 to 0 recommending Leo M. Frank be bound over for murder and investigated further by a grand jury of twenty-three men, which ironically included four Jews.

 Coroner Paul Donehoo ordered that Leo Frank be bound over for murder and Newt Lee was to be held as a material witness.

-Still yet to be uncovered is who wrote the murder notes that appear written by a Negro in Ebonics?
+Still yet to be uncovered was who wrote the murder notes that appeared to be written by a Negro in Ebonics.